geoportal-arcal/geoportal-arcal.github.com/_posts/qgis/0001-01-09-interpolation.md

 See video tutorial either on your local copy or on YouTube [GRASS-Exporting Raster as GeoTiff](http://www.youtube.com/watch?feature=player_detailpage&v=QHNgLXnyy5s)

+**IMPORTANT: THIS SECTION REQUIRED MINIMUM KNOWLEDGE OF COMMAND LINE INTERFACES DOS OR LINUX LIKE.
+OTHER OPTIONS ARE AVAILABLE THROUGH GRASS (see Workflows tutorial)**

 ### 5 Finetuning the raster file with GDAL

 Our objective is to prepare the raster file in order to be published via TileMill and MapBox.
 To do so, it requires two main operations: